Graph-based Algorithm Unfolding for Energy-aware Power Allocation in Wireless Networks: System Model and Problem Formulation

 where the CSI terms

 are the channel gain over that link (which may be denoted by the user index for simplicity, i.e., link $i$) and the multi-user interference from $j$ to $i$, respectively.
-We define the multi-user CSI matrix ${\bbH}\in \mbR^{L\times L}$ with channel gains as its diagonal entries and interference coefficients as off-diagonal entries, i.e. $H_{i,j}=\llbracket j=i\rrbracket\alpha_i + \llbracket j\neq i\rrbracket\beta_{i,j}$.
-Moreover, the average transmit power vector ${\bbp}=[p_i]^{L}_{i=1}$ is subject to maximum power constraints $\bm{P}_{m}=[P_{m,i}]^{L}_{i=1}$.
+We define the multi-user CSI matrix ${\bbH}\in \mbR^{L\times L}$ with channel gains as its diagonal entries and interference coefficients as off-diagonal entries, i.e. $H_{i,j}{\,=\,}\llbracket j{\,=\,}i\rrbracket\alpha_i + \llbracket j{\,\neq\,}i\rrbracket\beta_{i,j}$.
+Moreover, the average transmit power vector ${\bbp}{\,=\,}[p_i]^{L}_{i=1}$ is subject to maximum power constraints $\bm{P}_{m}{\,=\,}[P_{m,i}]^{L}_{i=1}$.
 Notice that by introducing the CSI matrix $\bbH$, the system can now be interpreted as a directed graph with users as its nodes and $\bbH$ as its adjacency matrix.

-Furthermore, the link's achievable rate over its power consumption defines its energy efficiency (EE) in bits per joule, i.e.,
+Furthermore, the link's achievable rate over its power consumption defines its energy efficiency (EE) in bits per joule, i.e.,\looseness=-1

 where $\mu_i$ is the amplifier inefficiency in the transmitter $i$, and $P_{c, i}$ is a constant portion of power consumed in $i$ unrelated to the communication.
-With this notation in place, we formally state the maximum WSEE power allocation problem as follows
+With this notation in place, we formally state the maximum WSEE power allocation problem as follows\looseness=-1

-As mentioned in Section~\ref{sec:intro}, among various EE metrics, we consider the specific case of WSEE as the objective in~\eqref{eq:p1}.
-Since WSEE depends on {weighted efficiencies of individual users}, certain users can be easily prioritized over others, thus fostering flexibility in heterogeneous networks.
+As mentioned in Section~\ref{sec:intro}, among various EE metrics, we consider the specific case of WSEE as the objective in~\eqref{eq:p1}. {In that objective, the constant bandwidth $B$ in the definition of EE [cf.~\eqref{eq:ee}] can be dropped as it does not affect the nature of this maximization problem.} Since WSEE depends on {weighted efficiencies of individual users}, certain users can be easily prioritized over others, thus fostering flexibility in heterogeneous networks.
 Nonetheless, it should be noted that the method proposed in Section~\ref{sec:method} is general enough to apply to other EE metrics (such as GEE and MEE) and additional optimization constraints.
-For simplicity moving forward, in~\eqref{eq:p1} we consider uniform system constants $\mu_i = \mu$ and $P_{c,i} = P_{c}$ as well as uniform maximum power constraint $P_{m,i} = P_{m}$ for all users $i$.
-However, our method can be applied to the non-uniform case seamlessly.
+For simplicity moving forward, in~\eqref{eq:p1} we consider uniform system constants $\mu_i{\,=\,}\mu$ and $P_{c,i}{\,=\,}P_{c}$ as well as uniform maximum power constraint $P_{m,i}{\,=\,}P_{m}$ for all users $i$.
+However, our method can be easily extended to the non-uniform case.\looseness=-1